 The Directors have assessed the viability of the Company over a three-year period to March 2028.
-The Directors have taken account of the current position of the Company, including its liquidity position, with £4 million of cash and £640 million of undrawn credit facilities, and the principal risks it faces, which are documented in the Principal risks and mitigations table on pages 66 to 69.
+The Directors have taken account of the current position of the Company, including its liquidity position, with £4 million of cash and £640 million of undrawn credit facilities, and the principal risks it faces, which are documented in the Principal risks and mitigations table.